 $2.99 cork board, Goodwill, and wooden skewers I had laying around.
 Easy peasy, and one of the best additions to my lovely space.
 SUPER user friendly and what a space saver it is!

 This killer sewing table, courtesy of Angel View Thrift Store, was another amazing buy.
 Have you ever felt like you were in the right place at the right time?
 Me too!
 The day I walked in to Angel View and found this sewing table for $20.00!!!
 HECK YEAH!
 Oh and that's not all...

 The table seriously comes with a built-in antique Singer sewing machine.
-Let me burst your bubble for a minute, because mine sure was when I found out. it. does. not. work. :( One day though, one day my friends, I'll find a way to get it repaired.
+BUT.. it. does. not. work. :( One day though, one day my friends, I'll find a way to get it repaired.
 So until then....

-I've got my awesome Kenmore that's been doin' its thang.
+I've got my awesome Kenmore that's been doin' its thing.
 And when I'm all done for the day...

 it's covered with my mom's beautiful custom machine cover that I simply adore!

 And probably my favorite piece of all, this sweet, little hurricane lamp - thank you again, Angel View, for this $4.99 treasure.
 Less is definitely more. :)

 In other news...